KfirAvlas/MTA/README.md

 ## Description

-The active global SARS-CoV-2 pandemic caused more millions cases and deaths worldwide.
-The development of completely new drugs for such a novel disease is a challenging, time intensive process.
-This emphasizes the importance of drug repurposing, where treatments are found among existing drugs that are meant for different diseases.
+The SARS-CoV-2 pandemic caused more than 769 million cases and 6.9 million deaths worldwide.
+The development of completely new drugs for such a novel disease is a challenging, time-intensive process.
+This emphasizes the importance of drug repurposing, where treatments are found among existing drugs meant for different diseases.
+A promising approach to this is based on combining knowledge graphs with state-of-the-art results from graph neural networks.
+So far, such approaches only considered the unsupervised setting.
+However, since the outbreak of SARS-CoV-2 a few years ago, several clinical trials have already been conducted on multiple drugs.
+In this work, we revisit the established DR-COVID model and add supervision of the lists of clinical trials that were conducted.
-In the following project I was trying to predict whether an existing drug will be tested in COVID-19-related clinical trials.
-I was using a machine learning algorithm to train a classifier model and predict whether an unseen drug will be tested in COVID-19-related clinical trials.
-I was trying to use several ML classifiers in order to achieve the best model for prediction.

 ## Getting Started

 ### Executing program

+#### Phase 1

 The main entry to the program is in the file ```drug_repurposing.py```

-The mail function is ```DrugRepurposing().run()```
+The main function is ```DrugRepurposing().run()```

 The function is the main entry point which do the following main actions: